 - Use it when you have queries that run more than five seconds in a relational database.
 The idea of BigQuery is running complex analytical queries, which means there is no point in running queries that are doing simple aggregation or filtering.
 BigQuery is suitable for “heavy” queries, those that operate using a big set of data.

 - BigQuery is good for scenarios where data does not change often and you want to use the cache, as it has a built-in cache.
 What does this mean?
 If you run the same query and the data in tables are not changed (updated), BigQuery will just use cached results and will not try to execute the query again.
 Also, BigQuery is not charging money for cached queries.

 - You can also use BigQuery when you want to reduce the load on your relational database.
 Analytical queries are “heavy” and overusing them under a relational database can lead to performance issues.
 So, you could eventually be forced to think about scaling your server.

 BigQuery is a sophisticated mature service that has been around for many years.
-It is feature-rich, economical and fast.
-BigQuery integration with Google Drive and free Data Studio visualization toolset is very useful for comprehension and analysis of Big Data and can process several terabytes of data within a few seconds.
+It is feature-rich, economical, and fast.
+BigQuery integration with Google Drive and the free Data Studio visualization toolset is very useful for comprehension and analysis of Big Data and can process several terabytes of data within a few seconds.
 This service needs to deploy across existing and future Google Cloud Platform (GCP) regions.
 Serverless is certainly the next best option to obtain maximized query performance with minimal infrastructure cost.